How Much Does a New Kitchen Actually Cost?

 Mid-Range Kitchen Remodels: $35,000–$70,000

 Many homeowners fall into the mid-range category, balancing design flexibility and budget management through smart decisions and maybe a few smart trade-offs to manage costs.
-At this level, kitchens feel more personalized and tailored to how the space is actually used, often involving footprint changes to make the flow more practical, removing non load bearing walls and increasing the size of the kitchen.
+At this level, kitchens feel more personalized and tailored to how the space is actually used.
+This often involves footprint changes to improve flow, such as removing non-load-bearing walls and increasing the kitchen size.

 A mid-range kitchen remodel often includes: